debiai/docs/documentation/introduction/gettingStarted/installation/README.md

 ```

 If you want to change the volume folder path, create a folder where you want and replace "./debiai_data" by the path of your folder.
 Make sure there is nothing not related to DebiAI in the folder because it might be removed.

-## Development

-If you want to run DebiAI in development mode, you can follow our [development setup guide](./development.md#running-debiai-in-development-mode).

 **The next step is to provide data to DebiAI: [Inserting data into DebiAI](../../../dataInsertion/README.md#inserting-data-into-debiai)**